CyberFlameGO/svnpython/Doc/library/unittest.rst

       Tests that two lists or tuples are equal.
 If not an error message is constructed that shows only the differences between the two.
 An error is also raised if either of the parameters are of the wrong type.
-      These methods are used by default when comparing lists or tuples with :meth:`assertEqual`.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertSequenceEqual(seq1, seq2, msg=None, seq_type=None)